cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/1-Motivating.md

 While interviewing maintainers from different projects, one thing became clear: The human factor is one of the most important aspects.
 Yes, contributors want to learn, they want to grow professionally, but they also want to be valued and belong.
 The more welcoming your community is, the more contributors you'll attract.
 Especially with new contributors, reach out, welcome them, start a quick conversation to make the first connection.
 You can ask them about their project, how long they've been using your project, what they are working on, you name it but connect with them on a human level.

 Building individual connections is more of a grassroots effort and gets increasingly difficult as the community grows.
 But for smaller projects, these 1:1 interactions are key, and you'll need to nurture relationships if you want people to volunteer their time.
-Then, master the art of "nerd sniping" by dangling a problem in front of contributors in the hopes of triggering their interest and getting them working on it.

 ## Community CRMs
 To foster an engaged community, keeping track of contributor activity, preferences, motivations, etc., is key.
-Community CRMs like Savannah or Orbit help maintainers keep a pulse on your community and provide real data versus mere gut feeling.
+Community CRMs like [Savannah](https://docs.savannahhq.com/) or [Orbit](https://orbit.love/) help maintainers keep a pulse on your community and provide real data versus mere gut feeling.

 Here are some best practices when using a community CRM:

 **Take a lot of notes:** This is key as you won't be able to remember all relevant information.
 Also, consider other maintainers interacting with that particular contributor; they too must have access to the same information.
 Also, maintainers do move on.
 Diligently taking notes will minimize information loss.

 **Capture everything that is relevant:** If someone is interested in a particular tech or subproject, add that in the notes section of their profile.
 If they continuously engage in the subproject or conversations around it, add a tag.

 Is a community member interested in speaking at events or writing blogs?
 Maybe someone expressed interest in working on a particular feature or taking the next step in the contributor ladder six months from now.
 Combine that with tasks so you remember to follow-up.
 You can even track things like who received what swag, ensuring you don't resend the same goodie twice.

-1. Leverage "tasks" for anything that needs a follow up: Whether a blog post someone wanted to write or additional info you promised to provide.
+1. **Leverage "tasks" for anything that needs a follow up:** Whether a blog post someone wanted to write or additional info you promised to provide.
 If it's an action item and you won't tackle it right away, create a task.
-2. Monitor reports on activity, engagement level, or community connection: Is engagement growing or dropping?
+3. **Monitor reports on activity, engagement level, or community connection:** Is engagement growing or dropping?
 Do you have a healthy distribution of users, contributors, and maintainers?
 How much does your community interact?
 Understanding these dynamics will help point at potential issues that you can actively address.
 For raw statistics, you can use CNCF DevStats which has a lot of data.
-3. Use tags: Tags can be based on interest, subprojects, or whatever makes sense for your project.
+4. **Use tags:** Tags can be based on interest, subprojects, or whatever makes sense for your project.
 Let's say you want to find contributors for your next observability feature on the roadmap.
 If used correctly, tags allow you to identify everyone who's expressed interest in that area.

 These CRMs do lots of cool stuff.
 Savannah, for instance, allows you to see the impact your swag has on contributor productivity.
 Another open source CNCF project is the [CHAOSS Project](https://chaoss.community/about/) which provides guidelines and processes for measuring the health of a community.
 It's not necessary to use CHAOSS or its principles for your project, but it is good to consider the overall health of your community and what you will use to measure that health as the community grows.